Mixing Trazodone and Alcohol

 Short-Term Effects of Mixing Trazodone and Alcohol

-Headaches are usually experienced by individuals with a strong dependency on Trazodone and alcohol.
+Individuals with a strong dependency on Trazodone and alcohol usually experience headaches.
 The onset of a headache is caused by the inflammation within the vessels that regulates blood flow to the brain and modulates the transmission of pain signals.

 Combining Trazodone and alcohol can slow the communication between the brain and the eyes, leading to blurred vision.
 This interaction is interrupted by how the eye muscles work together, which causes vision changes.